PrincetonUniversity/job_defense_shield/docs/alert/excess_cpu_memory.md

 - `partitions`: Specify one or more Slurm partitions.

-- `tb_hours_threshold`: The threshold for TB-hours per day.
-This value is multiplied by `--days` to determine the threshold of TB-hours for the user to receive an email message.
+- `tb_hours_threshold`: The threshold value for (unused) memory-hours in units of TB-hours.
+A user must have this number or above to receive an email message.
+This quantity is the unused CPU memory of a job multiplied by the elapsed time (summed over all jobs).

 - `ratio_threshold`: This quantity is the sum of CPU memory used divded by the total memory allocated for all jobs of a given user.